 - Twitter has become for many the main source of political news (hence it is best to target Twitter to sway the voters)

-- 20 million election-related tweets were analysed for this study.
+- 20 million election-related tweets were analyzed for this study.

 - Using the “Bot or Not” algorithm nearly 3.8 million of the 20 million tweets (20%) were identified to have been generated by bots.